Jump back to chapter selection.

 Attachments/Script 83.webp|700

-The case of ss leads to gss(r)=1, i.e. there is no correlation between s=1/2-Fermions of opposite spin.
-The probability to find another Fermion around the position of a Fermion at r corresponds to
+The case of ss leads to gss(rr)=1, meaning there is no spatial correlation between spin-1/2 fermions of opposite spin in this non-interacting model.
+The probability to find another fermion around the position of a fermion at r corresponds to

-which means that the exchange hole expels one Fermion such that each Fermion "defends" a given volume against other Fermions of the same spin for T=0, while the exchange hole shrinks like λn3 for TTF.
+which means that the exchange hole expels one fermion such that each fermion "defends" a given volume against other fermions of the same spin for T=0, while the exchange hole shrinks like λ3n for TTF.

 9.6.2 Bosons

-Analogous to the Fermions we consider first the single-particle correlation function for s=0 Bosons,
+Analogous to the case of fermions, we consider first the single-particle correlation function for s=0 bosons (using a^ for bosonic operators),

 g1(rr)=Ψ^(r)Ψ^(r)=1Vk,keikr+ikra^ka^k=1Vkn^keik(rr),

-which in the limit rr approaches the constant density n and vanishes at very large distances.
-For T=0 we consider the groundstate, the Bose-Einstein condensate, n^k=Nδk,0 and for TTc we use the classical distribution where Tc is the critical temperature for Bose-Einstein condensation.
+which in the limit rr approaches the constant density n and vanishes at very large distances (for non-condensed systems).
+For T=0 we consider the ground state, the Bose-Einstein condensate, n^k=Nδk,0 and for TTc we use the classical distribution where Tc is the critical temperature for Bose-Einstein condensation.

 The pair correlation functions reads,